CapricanDRJ/witchers_shakespeare/index.md

 Never shall I yield, oh Minos, your sway,

-Your rule is a blight, that leads Watchers astray.
+Your rule is a blight, that leads Witchers astray.

 *[Discord tears the land apart, unrest like a wildfire burns]*